AdamKobus/compose-navigation/docs/tutorial/06_back_navigation.md

 )
 ```

 It might seem like a lot of work to just perform back navigation.
-The payoff is that that the navigation action verifier we [added earlier](04_nav_verifier.md) will be able to check if pop action originates from proper destination and prevent it from executing if it doesn't.
+The payoff is that that the navigation action verifier we [added earlier](04_nav_verifier.md) will be able to check if the pop action
+originates from proper destination and prevent it from executing if it doesn't.

 ### [Back to tutorials list](README.md)